agentejo/cockpit/README.md

 4. You're ready to use Cockpit :-)

-### Build
+### Build (Only if you modify JS components)

 You need [nodejs](https://nodejs.org/) installed on your system.

 First run `npm install` to install development dependencies

-a) Run `npm run build` - For one-time build of styles and components
+1. Run `npm run build` - For one-time build of styles and components
-b) Run `npm run watch` - For continuous build every time styles or components change
+2. Run `npm run watch` - For continuous build every time styles or components change

 ## Backers